Visitor Info

 Host your wedding, rehearsal dinner, corporate event, or other celebration at our historic museums.

-The north half of Hunter House was constructed between 1748 and 1754 by Jonathon Nichols, Jr., a prosperous merchant and colonial deputy.
-Nichols lived here with his wife Mary Lawton, eight children, and at least seven enslaved people, who are identified in archival records as Phillis, Maud, Toby, Jo, Cambridge, Lucas, and Dick.
-Following Nichols’s death, the property was purchased in 1757 by another wealthy merchant and deputy governor, Joseph Wanton, Jr. Wanton lived here with his first wife, Abigail Honyman, and second wife, Sarah Brenton.
+The north half of Hunter House was constructed between 1748 and 1754 by Jonathon Nichols Jr., a prosperous merchant and colonial deputy.
+Nichols lived here with his wife Mary Lawton, eight children, and at least seven enslaved people, who are identified in archival records as Phillis, Maud, Toby, Jo, Cambridge, Lucas and Dick.
+Following Nichols’ death, the property was purchased in 1757 by another wealthy merchant and deputy governor, Joseph Wanton Jr. Wanton lived here with his first wife, Abigail Honyman, and second wife, Sarah Brenton.
 Altogether they raised seven children at Hunter House.
-Wanton also enslaved at least six individuals on the property, including Toby, London, Cuffe, James, Bacchus, and Hamor.
+Wanton also enslaved at least six individuals on the property, including Toby, London, Cuffe, James, Bacchus and Hamor.

 Hunter House (c.
-1748) is one of the finest examples of Colonial architecture in the city of Newport.
-Built on the harbor front at a time when the city was a bustling seaport in the British empire, the house was owned by wealthy merchants and overlooked the wharves that serviced their trading ships.
-These prosperous families furnished the house with decorative arts produced by expert craftsmen.
+1748) is one of the finest examples of Colonial architecture in Newport.
+The house was owned by wealthy merchants who furnished it with decorative arts produced by expert craftsmen.
 Such a luxurious lifestyle depended on the labor of enslaved people of African descent.
-Recent research by the Preservation Society has identified at least thirteen enslaved individuals who lived and worked at Hunter House.
+Recent research by the Preservation Society has identified at least 13 enslaved individuals who lived and worked at Hunter House.
 Today's Hunter House honors their perseverance and incalculable contributions to Newport’s past.

 Parking is free onsite at all properties except for Hunter House and The Breakers Stable & Carriage House, where street parking is available.